 application_namesetting on the replicas.

-ANY num_sync (replica_name_1, replica_name_2)- This will wait for confirmation from
+ANY num_sync (replica_name_1, replica_name_2)- This waits for confirmation from

 num_syncreplicas in the provided list, regardless of their priority/position in the list.
 This is essentially a quorum function.

 synchronous_commitlevel.
 This could cause the primary to hang indefinitely if a required replica crashes.
-When the replica reconnects, it will replay any of the WAL it needs to catch up.
-Only then will the primary be able to resume writes.
+When the replica reconnects, it replays any of the WAL it needs to catch up.
+Only then does the primary be able to resume writes.
 To mitigate this, provision more than the amount of nodes required under the

 synchronous_standby_namessetting and list them in the

 ANYclauses.
-This will allow the primary to move forward as long as a quorum of replicas have written the most recent WAL transaction.
-Replicas that were out of service will be able to reconnect and replay the missed WAL transactions asynchronously.
+This allows the primary to move forward as long as a quorum of replicas have written the most recent WAL transaction.
+Replicas that were out of service is able to reconnect and replay the missed WAL transactions asynchronously.